-- Individuals are subject to a background investigation before given access to Veteran's information. - All personnel with access to Veteran's information are required to complete the VA Privacy and Information Security Awareness training and Rules of Behavior annually AND Privacy and HIPAA Focused Training. - 8.2 Will VA contractors have access to the Boundary and the PII?
+Individuals are subject to a background investigation before given access to VA systems and veteran data.
+All personnel with access to Veteran's information are required to complete the VA Privacy and Information Security Awareness training and Rules of Behavior annually AND Privacy and HIPAA Focused Training.

+8.2 Will VA contractors have access to the Boundary and the PII?
 If yes, what involvement will contractors have with the design and maintenance of the Boundary?
 Has a contractor confidentiality agreement or a Non-Disclosure Agreement (NDA) been developed for contractors who work on the Boundary?